IainMF/Mens_Rights_NZ/Discrimination/discriminatory_laws.md

 There is some support to replace infanticide with a gender-neutral law.

 > Otago University law professor Kevin Dawkins … said he would like to see infanticide replaced with another partial defence of diminished responsibility, to apply to female and male offenders.[^9]

-### History of Infanticide
-Infanticide was introduced in the 1961 Crimes Act and was based on the United Kingdom Infanticide Act 1938.

 ## Adoption
 Section 4(2) the Adoption Act 1955 places additional restrictions on men wanting to adopt a female child.
 The law states: